ANuclearError/CS313-ACE-4/README.md

 ###Submission Info###
 The submission of this assignment comes with the src file, jar, readme and the version history files.
-Due to the nature of the assignment, there is no need for including the cache folder since it will be created during it's use.

 ###Output Example###
 When you see this run, you'll see why I'm not including one here.

 ###License###
-Copyright 2014
+Copyright 2015

 This project can not be copied and/or distributed without the express permission of the authors.